Devorah-Zadock/Hadasim-Project/Corona Management/README.md

 Install dependencies for the Python server: pip install -r requirements.txt

-cd Client
-npm install
+Install dependencies for the React client: cd Client npm install

+Running the Server:
+Navigate to the Server directory: cd Server

+Run the server:
+-If you're using PyCharm:
+1. Open PyCharm.
+2. Click on the green "Run" button or press Shift + F10.

+-If you're using terminal:
+python app.py

+Running the Client:
+Navigate to the Client directory: cd Client

+Start the React development server: npm start

+Access the client:
+Open your web browser and go to http://localhost:3000.

 Below is an explanation of how to use the system.